tdeserranno/stage-drupaldev/README.md

 **Problem:**    `field_read_fields()` function problem as described [here](https://www.drupal.org/node/1927588).

 **Solution:**   To provide support for Drupal versions below 7.22 the field info is now being retrieved by a combination of the `field_info_instances()` and `field_info_field()` functions.

+####04/07/2014
+**Modules:**	contentexport

+**Fixes:**	Taxonomy loading of a tid that doesn't exist was not handled correctly.
+Now when attempting to load a non-existing tid, the array element is set to NULL.

+**Changes:**	Changed image file copy to copy to subdirectories instead of all into 1 directory.
+Subdirectories are based on original file uri.